 Tax Matters.
-Assuming compliance with certain covenants and provisions of the Internal Revenue Code of 1986, in the opinion of Bond Counsel, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal individual alternative minimum tax.
+In the opinion of Bond Counsel, interest on the Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
+Interest on the Bonds may be subject to the corporate alternative minimum tax.
 In the further opinion of Bond Counsel, such interest is exempt from California personal income taxes.
-See "TAX MATTERS" for additional.
-See "TAX MATTERS" herein.
+See "TAX MATTERS" and Appendix D hereto for the form of Bond Counsel's opinion to be delivered concurrently with the Bonds.

 Other Information.
 This Official Statement speaks only as of its date, and the information contained in this Official Statement is subject to change.
+Copies of documents referred to in this

+^{} Preliminary; subject to change.

-Copies of documents referred to in this Official Statement and information concerning the Bonds are available from the District from the Superintendent's Office at 1299 Bryant Ave., Mountain View, California 94040; telephone (650) 940-4650.
+Official Statement and information concerning the Bonds are available from the District from the Superintendent's Office at 1299 Bryant Ave., Mountain View, California 94040; telephone (650) 940-4650.
 The District may impose a charge for copying, mailing and handling.